 For information to have this quality of confidence it must not be common knowledge or be in the public domain,20 or be mere 'trivial tittle-tattle'21.
 The fact that information is simple will not prevent it from being confidential,22 although being obvious or commonly known will.23 If information is partly common knowledge, it must also consist of some independent thought or be the product of some commercial twist to be confidential.24

 Information may also have the necessary quality of confidence if it is possessed of sufficient ‘intrinsic importance'25 to attract the operation of an obligation of conscience binding the receiver not to disclose it.
 If information does not possess the necessary quality of confidence, it cannot form the basis of an equitable obligation of confidence.

 The following types of information have been identified as not having the necessary quality of confidence:

 Decision makers need to consider whether parts of the document are already common knowledge or generally known, for example because the information has been mentioned in a media statement or in other publicly available information.
 The relevant business units or areas within the agency may be able to advise on this.

 The third element is that the information must have been received in circumstances that import an obligation of confidence.
-It will generally be imposed when the information is given14, either expressly or by implication,15 based on the circumstances.
-For example, patients and third parties communicate sensitive health information to doctors on the understanding that it will be kept confidential.16
+Generally, an obligation of confidence is imposed at the time the information is imparted29 and it can be imposed expressly or by implication,30 based on the circumstances.

 Relevant circumstances could include: